 If you have SPD in pregnancy you might feel most comfortable giving birth on all fours, on your hands and knees, or in sidelying with one knee to your chest.
 An upright position might be comfortable as well.

 You’ll want to activate your core stabilizers with movement.
 This means your pelvic floor and deep transverse abdominal muscles (pelvic floor physical therapy can help with this).
 Perform a contraction when you stand up or lift your kids, etc. Here are some other tips:

 - When going up or down stairs try facing sideways one foot at a time.
 Avoid them if you can.

-- Deep squat alternatives are also great options to lengthen and relax your pelvic floor muscles.
+- Deep squat alternatives like child’s pose or sidelying knee to chest are also great options to lengthen and relax your pelvic floor muscles.

 Can you avoid SPD in pregnancy?